About

 Frankie and Johnny in the Clair de Lune by Terrence McNally*

-Playworks has initiated many collaborations including a revival of Shirley Valentine with Rebecca Koon, Willy Russell's ode to independence and individualism.
-Over eight years, Shirley traveled to theatres including Twin City Stage, Appalachian Summer Festival, Pack Place and Florida's Riverside Theatre.
-The SummerStage series with Spirit Square Arts Center included Michael McKeever's Open Season, and a festival of new scripts in staged readings.
-These included Judy Simpson Cook's Starstruck, McKeever's The Garden of Hannah List, and Hal Corley's Brush the Summer By, with all three writers present to join the rehearsal process.
+John Orlock, Hal Corley, and Michael Russell joined us from N.Y. for productions of their plays, reflecting the ideal of having writers present during the process.
+Husbandry, first seen at Actor's Theatre of Louisville's Humana Festival, was also made into a film short with the cast of the stage production, made possible in part by an ASC Emerging Artist Grant.
+Playworks has initiated many collaborations including a revival of Shirley Valentine which traveled to theatres including Twin City Stage, Appalachian Summer Festival, Pack Place and Florida's Riverside Theatre.
+The SummerStage series with Spirit Square Arts Center included Michael McKeever's Open Season, and a festival of new scripts in staged readings: Judy Simpson Cook's Starstruck, McKeever's The Garden of Hannah List, and Hal Corley's Brush the Summer By, with all three writers present to join the rehearsal process.
 Shortly after the festival two of the plays received their world premieres, Starstruck at Flat Rock Playhouse, and Brush the Summer By at Adirondack Theatre Festival.
+Thinking in Pictures was a unique collaboration with The Light Factory, one of only four

-Thinking in Pictures was a unique collaboration with The Light Factory, one of only four museums of film and photography in the U.S. Funded in part by The Rockwell Foundation and The Wesley Mancini Foundation, Thinking in Pictures offered the unusual format of new film scripts in staged readings.
-With all writers in attendance, the titles included Dairy Queen Days, adapted by Bob Inman from his novel, and Anita Bryant Died For Your Sins by Brian Christopher Williams, as well as Jeff Stacy's Gospel Hill, which was soon after made into a feature film starring Danny Glover and Angela Bassett.
+museums of film and photography in the U.S. Funded in part by The Rockwell Foundation and The Wesley Mancini Foundation, the festival offered the unusual format of new film scripts in staged readings.
+With all writers in attendance, the titles included Dairy Queen Days, adapted by Bob Inman from his novel, Anita Bryant Died For Your Sins by Brian Christopher Williams, and Jeff Stacy's Gospel Hill, which was soon after became a feature film starring Danny Glover and Angela Bassett.

 © 2025 Playworks / All rights reserved